Home

 The Kratky plot ($q^2I$ vs $q$) carries information about the structural flexibility of a particle.
 This is, e.g., used for studies of the foldedness of proteins:

 Make a Kratky plot for the SAXS lysozyme data.
 You may use BayesApp (enable Kratky plot by clicking the box) or this python script.
-Either ways, you may need to adjust the background level.
+Either way, you may need to adjust the background level.
 In BayesApp this is done by clicking Advanced options -> Subtract constant before...

 Lysozyme measured under these conditions is (predominantly) folded - you can see that from the Kratky plot by comparing with the idealized Kratky plots.